zeecorleone/azure-queuestorage-azure-function-demo/README.md

  ### AzQueueStorage:

  - This is a `WebApi` project.
 The `post` method of `QueueStorage` controller can be used to enqueue message to the queue.
+The method shows different ways to enqueue.
 Inside `program.cs`, you can configure connection to your azure account.
 By default, it is using `Managed Identity`, but following inline comments, you can easily substitute your